tobias-weiss-ai-xr/opendesk-edu/docs/architecture/apis.md

 # Knowledge management - XWiki

-Following are APIs used by the Knowledge management application:
+The following are the APIs used by the Knowledge management application:

 | Used by | Accessed component | Service            | Purpose                                            | Message format |
 | ------- | ------------------ | ------------------ | -------------------------------------------------- | -------------- |